Published by Texas A University Press

 Richard Steffy’s son Loren, an accomplished journalist, has mined family memories, archives at Texas A&M and elsewhere, his father’s papers, and interviews with former colleagues to craft not only a professional biography and adventure story of the highest caliber, but also the first history of a field that continues to harvest important new discoveries from the depths of the world’s oceans.

-I will say that I was very captivated with the story of Dick Steffy and watching this man’s lifelong dreams come true.
-It reminded me of a true life fairy tale.
+I was captivated by the story of Dick Steffy and watching this man’s lifelong dreams come true.
+It reminded me of a fairytale.
 Watching this landlocked little boy with an interest in ships grow up to become the world’s first ancient ship reconstructor was an amazing adventure.
-Loren Steffy did a great job of making his father very relatable and the pictures in the beginning of the book were a wonderful addition.
-As the story progressed I felt very connected to Dick Steffy and his family.
+Loren Steffy did a great job of making his father feel relatable and the pictures in the beginning of the book were a wonderful addition.
+As the story progressed I felt connected to Dick Steffy and his family.
 I was able to understand Dick’s desire to work with ships and feel him struggling with the decision over whether or not to pursue his dream or provide stability for his young family.
-I also loved reading about his sense of humor.
+I also loved his sense of humor.
 When I read the joke about how many men could fit in the “Jesus Ship” from the Sea of Galilee I cracked up.
 It was a dry wit but I liked it.